Creating worlds from paintings

 When we have these main points clear it's time to prepare the props and the assets.
 For starters we created some of the most basics props to fill a simple scene.
 That way we can define more details and polish the models even more.

-This also helped us to develope a pipeline that allowed us to work more efficiently, that consisted more or less in this:
+This also helped us to develop a pipeline that allowed us to work more efficiently, that consisted more or less in this:

-- try to use tileable textures, it will be preferible to use that as base for the models, for example in this world, we created a single texture with colour variants from green, red and yellow.
+• Try to use tileable textures, it will be preferible to use that as base for the models, for example in this world, we created a single texture with color variants from green, red and yellow.

-- Create the models and try to reuse the textures, if a texture is required, ask yourself if it will be possible to repeat it, if it's possible make the texture tilebable so that it can be reused, if not paint the model in substance, to recreate the strokes more faithfully
+• Create the models and try to reuse the textures, if a texture is required, ask yourself if it will be possible to repeat it, if it's possible make the texture tileable so that it can be reused, if not paint the model in substance, to recreate the strokes more faithfully

 Finally in the spirit of Gauguin we decided to change the world to an island instead of a garden.